Erce/employeeApp/README.md

 ### Prerequisites

-- Java Development Kit (JDK) 11 or higher
+- Java Development Kit (JDK) 17 or higher
 - Apache Maven (for building and managing dependencies)
 - Docker (for running MongoDB and Kafka in containers)

 ### Installation

 1. Clone this repository
-2. Run  ` mvnw clean package -DskipTests ` to create a package to run in a docker container
+2. Run  ` mvn clean package -DskipTests ` to create a package to run in a docker container
 3. Run `docker-compose up --build` to start a docker container composing the Employee Service package, MongoDB instance and Apache Kafka